AMWen/chinese_lyrics_translation/README.md

 # chinese_lyrics_translation
-Quick project with web scraping and regularized expressions to find lyrics of a random Chinese song, provide and word-by-word pronunciations and translations, and email the results, which could be used for daily language learning.
+This was a quick project with web scraping and regularized expressions to find a random Chinese song, get the lyrics and corresponding Youtube video, provide word-by-word pronunciations and translations, and email the compiled results.

+This could be combined with a job scheduler such as crontab to automatically send translations for a random song each day for daily language learning.